kata0510/Lily58/doc/buildguide_en.md

 ### Using supplied pins

 Install the Pro Micro on the front side of the PCB.
-The short side of the pins are sldered to the Pro Micro MCU, the long side is soldered to the Lily58 PCB.
+The short side of the pins are soldered to the Pro Micro MCU, the long side is soldered to the Lily58 PCB.

 The long side of the pins go in the PCB holes marked by long rectangles (highlighted in red on the diagram).